What do we mean?

 Use of non-Bath tools in learning and teaching

-You should chose a digital tool based on meeting learning outcomes, data protection and accessibility requirements.
-Do not chose a non-Bath digital platforms based on specific functionality alone
+You should choose a digital tool based on meeting learning outcomes, data protection (student privacy) and accessibility requirements.
+Do not choose a non-Bath digital platform based on specific functionality alone.

 - Non-Bath digital platforms can be used in some teaching and learning activities